Go to the main content

 Rising emissions and temperatures will threaten Antarctica’s chemical, physical, and biological systems.

-PolarRES seeks to investigate the Ocean-Atmosphere-Ice (O-A-I) processes in the Antarctic region to understand how the Antarctic coupled climate system will evolve with global and local-scale climate change.
-While the principal concern relates to the melting of the Antarctic ice sheet and subsequent sea level rise, other scientific questions encompass the implications of physical and chemical disturbances in the surrounding Southern Ocean.
-For example, increasing emissions have led to a higher intake and accumulation of CO2, which has significant potential to disrupt marine ecosystems through ocean acidification.
-Moreover, potential changes to processes that link the climates of Antarctica, and the Southern Hemisphere mid-latitudes further increase uncertainty in regional climate change projections.
+PolarRES seeks to investigate the Ocean-Atmosphere-Ice (O-A-I) interactions in the Antarctic region to understand how the Antarctic coupled climate system will evolve with global and local-scale climate change.
+Whilst melting of the Antarctic ice sheet is a primary concern, other key scientific questions surround the potential implications of physical and chemical disturbances to the Southern Ocean marine ecosystem.
+For example, increasing greenhouse gas emissions have already led to a higher intake and accumulation of CO2, advancing ocean acidification.
+Processes which link the climates of Antarctica with the Southern Hemisphere mid-latitudes are also being studied closely, as changes due to global warming need to be understood to help reduce uncertainty in regional climate change projections.

 Storylines

-We are currently exploring eight different storylines (four each in summer and winter) for the Southern Hemisphere, which are associated with future changes in upper atmospheric circulation and Antarctic sea ice loss.
-These two factors exert significant but largely unrelated controls over the regional response to climate change around Antarctica.
+We are currently exploring 8 different storylines (4, respectively, for summer and winter) for the Southern Hemisphere.
+Each storyline is a plausible outcome conditional on different possible future changes in Antarctic sea ice loss and upper atmospheric circulation.
+These 2 factors exert significant but largely unrelated controls over the regional response to climate change in the Antarctic.

 Resources